oflore12/ELK-Stack-Deployment/README.md

 - The load balancer protects the availability aspect of security as it ensures that traffic is distributed across multiple servers and it can mitigate DoS attacks.
 The advantage of having a jump box is that their is an added layer of security for anyone trying to access the servers directly.
 Also it allows for easier manipulation of servers, configuration of all servers can be done from the jumpbox.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system networks.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 Data about the file system
-- _TODO: What does Metricbeat record? machine metrics
+- What does Metricbeat record? machine metrics

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.